Brahmin Sikhs

-Brahmin Sikh is a Sikh religious group whose members belong to Brahmin community.
-They played a key role in the early years of Sikhism.
-Sometimes they are called Kashmiri Sikhs, for those who are of Kashmiri origin.
+Brahmin Sikh is a Sikh religious group/clans, whose members had ancestry belonging to the Brahmin community.
+They primarily hail from Punjab, erstwhile Poonch Jagir (Poonchi Sikhs), Mirpur, Hazara and other parts of Pothohar region, but some are also called Kashmiri Sikhs, who are of Kashmiri origin.

 History

 Brahmins from Punjab started to follow Sikhism since the birth of Guru Nanak.
-They mostly come from Saraswat, a sub sect of Brahmins, also called Sarsut in Punjabi, the rest come from the Gaur (Gaud) Brahmins.
+They mostly come from Saraswat, a sub sect of Brahmins, also called Sarsut in Punjabi and a some from Gaur Brahmin community.

 Population and distribution

-Mostly Brahmin Sikhs reside in India and UK.
-The majority of Brahmin Sikhs originate from Punjab, specifically from regions such as Patiala,Hoshiarpur, Gurdaspur, Bathinda, Chandigarh and Nawashahar.
-Additionally, a significant number have migrated and settled in Delhi.
-Some Brahmin Sikhs can trace their lineage to areas like Sialkot, and Lahore and Jammu and Kashmir.
+Brahmin Sikhs primarily reside in India, with a diaspora also present in the United Kingdom.
+The majority of Brahmin Sikhs originate from Punjab, erstwhile Poonch Jagir, Mirpur etc. In Punjab they specifically come from regions such as Patiala, Hoshiarpur, Gurdaspur, Bathinda, and Nawanshahar.
+They also hail from Chandigarh, as well as in Haryana.
+Additionally, a significant number have migrated and settled in Delhi, mostly migrating during the turmoil of 1947, especially those from the erstwhile Poonch Jagir, Mirpur, Hazara etc. Some Brahmin Sikhs can trace their lineage to areas like Sialkot, Lahore and parts of Jammu and Kashmir.

 Contribution and influence on Sikhism

 Brahmins made exceptional contributions during the period of Sikh Gurus, demonstrating their remarkable abilities and skills.
 Their invaluable contributions played a crucial role in shaping the Sikh community and its culture.
 The writings of 35 authors are included in Guru Granth Sahib, and among them were 16 Brahmins whose contribution amounted to 45 percent.
 The Bhatt Brahmins, who sang and wrote in praise of the Sikh Gurus, made significant sacrifices for the cause of Sikhism, with 11 laying down their lives during the lifetime of the Gurus.
 In recognition of their devotion, the Gurus conferred upon them the prestigious title of preacher (Manjis).
-There writings known as Bhattan De Savaiye i.e. Hym of Bhatts'.
+There writings known as Bhattan De Savaiye i.e. Hymn of Bhatts'.